akueckes/z80pack/README.md

 	make
 	sudo make install

-Reboot to make the changes effective.
 The shared library will be placed at /usr/local/lib.
-It might be necessary to make the location known to your loader.
+It might be necessary to make the location known to your loader, e.g. by adding /usr/local/lib to /etc/ld.so.conf.

 ### Controller support